How to Help a Child With ADHD: 5 Proven Study Strategies That Actually Work

 1. Break It Down: The Power of Smaller Tasks

-2. Make it Multi-Sensory: Engage Different Learning Styles
+2. Make It Multi-Sensory: Engage Different Learning Styles

 3. Structure and Routine: Creating Predictability

-4. Minimize Distractions: Creating a Focused Environment
+4. Minimize Distractions: Create a Focused Environment

-5. Positive Reinforcement and Patience: Fueling Motivation
+5. Positive Reinforcement and Patience

-Seeking Additional Support: The Role of Tutoring
+The Role of Tutoring in ADHD Support

 Conclusion